thegenemyers/DAZZ_DB/README.md

 5. arrow2DB [-v] <path:db> ( -f<file> | -i | <input:arrow> ... )
 ```

 Adds .arrow streams to an existing DB "path".
+The DB must either be an S-DB or an
+A-DB and upon completion the DB is a A-DB.
 The data comes from (a) the given .arrow
 files on the command line, or (b) those in the file specified by the -f option, or
 (c) the standard input if the -i option is given.
 The input files must be added in the
 same order as the .fasta files were and have the same root names, e.g. FOO.fasta and